kamy382/HTML_CSS_Refactor/README.md

 5. In the CSS file there were 3 copies of .benefits h3.
 Removed 2 of them
 6. In the CSS file there were 3 copies of .benefits img.
 Removed 2 of them
 7. In the CSS file, multiple different classes doing the same thing.
 Renamed all to consolidated-classes
-8. In the index.html removed unused ids from certain tags.
-Because they were unused
+8. In the index.html changed ids from certain tags.
+Because they were too long
+9. In the CSS file, updated one h2 image to float left as the others